Is Suffering God’s Penalty For Sin?

 God’s Discipline

-God may use the consequences of our sins or the afflictions that naturally arise in this fallen world to motivate us to repent of our sinfulness.
+God may use the afflictions that naturally arise in this fallen world or the consequences of our willful sins to motivate us to repent of our sinfulness.

-But even then, he is not punishing us for our iniquity.
+Even then, however, God is not penalizing us for our iniquities.
 Instead, he is utilizing our distress to discipline us.

 God hopes our misery will persuade us to change our lives and walk in harmony with him so we will learn anew that he is the sole source of true contentment.